 MathWorks Account holders may make changes and corrections to personal information online.
 If you have other questions or requests about your personal information, or wish to exercise any of your legal rights involving your personal information, please submit a Customer Support privacy request or contact us at email@example.com.

 In some cases, we may not be able to fully comply with your requests.
 For example, even if you request that we delete your personal information, we may need to retain your data for legal purposes.
 In these cases, we will respond to your request and explain the extent to which we were able to comply.

 Users may submit information to community areas of MathWorks web sites that may be publicly accessible.
 For instance, users may create a community profile that includes a personal bio and social media links, participate in contests in MATLAB Central, contribute files and products to File Exchange and Add-On Explorer, rate and review tools in File Exchange and Add-On Explorer, or submit questions and comments to ThingSpeak™ Community.
 The content you submit to these community areas, including personal information, may not be subject to the protections afforded information collected in other sections of the MathWorks web site.
 The content you submit will be accessible from any part of the world via the Internet, and any information your submissions contain may be used by MathWorks and the public, both within and outside the country from which you posted.

 MathWorks complies with applicable privacy laws, including the EU General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), and adheres to fair information practice principles.
-These principles include the Privacy Shield Principles of notice, choice, accountability for onward transfer, security, data integrity and purpose limitation, access, and recourse, enforcement, and liability.
+These principles include: notice, choice, accountability for onward transfer, security, data integrity and purpose limitation, access, and recourse, enforcement, and liability.

 GDPR, CCPA, and global privacy laws